 3. Quiet environment

 A shepherd’s hut in your garden creates an ideal quiet environment to work from.
-Away from the house phone, TV and front door, you’ll be able to concentrate and think clearly in your tranquil hut.
+Away from the house phone, efficient TV and front door, you’ll be able to concentrate and think clearly in your tranquil hut.
 Your little office oasis.

 More than that, you’ll be more with nature which is always better for clear thinking, idea generation or just a calm environment, making huts especially good for creative and artistic jobs as well as studios of all kind.